loreanvictor/tyfon/docs/md/conventions.md

 # Conventions

-TyFON based on a series of conventions.
-Instead of asking you to explicitly mention which URL should be used for each method, which methods should be exported, how should their exported types behave, etc., it will try to deduce all of that based on some simple and convenient-to-follow rules.
-This does mean that you need to follow some of these rules and conventions for TyFON to work properly.
+TyFON operates on a series of conventions.
+You need to follow some of themm for it to work properly, some other you should generally know about.
+Following these conventions keeps the code clean, and allows TyFON to operate with no required configuration.

 ---